AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAcc-std()-Z
 ```
-Description   : The standard deviation of the time domain body acceleration signal in z axis.
+Description   : Standard deviation of the time domain body acceleration signal in z axis.
                 In this Tidy Data Set, each value of tBodyAcc-std()-Z	is the average for each
                 activity and each subject.
 Class         : Numeric